chelsdg79/dental-clinic-template/README.md

 A clean, conversion-focused landing page template designed for **dental clinics and health professionals**.
 This guide will walk you through what's included, what you need, how to deploy in minutes, and exactly where to customize the template for your clinic.

 ---
+⭐ NOT TECHNICAL?
+NO PROBLEM.

+If any of this feels overwhelming, just reply to your receipt and I'll set it up for you — for free.

+Most people are live in 10 minutes.
+If you get stuck, I've got you. 😊

 ## 1. What's Included